ad-freiburg/qlever/docs/quickstart.md

 # Quickstart
-The following instructions build an index from our scientists example Knowledge Base.
+The following instructions build an index from our Scientists Example Knowledge Base.

 ## Download and build QLever using `docker`